Raging Bull: Accolades

 The Oscars were held the day after President Ronald Reagan was shot by John Hinckley, who did it as an attempt to impress Jodie Foster, who played a child prostitute in another of Scorsese's famous films, Taxi Driver (which also starred De Niro).
-Out of fear of being attacked, Scorsese went to the ceremony with FBI bodyguards disguised as guests who escorted him out before the announcement of the Academy Award for Best Picture was made (the winner being Robert Redford's Ordinary People).
+Out of fear of being attacked, Scorsese went to the ceremony with FBI bodyguards disguised as guests who escorted him before the announcement of the Academy Award for Best Picture was made (the winner being Robert Redford's Ordinary People).

-The Los Angeles Film Critics Association voted Raging Bull the best film of 1980 and De Niro best actor.
+The Los Angeles Film Critics Association voted Raging Bull the best film of 1980, and De Niro best actor.
 The National Board of Review also voted De Niro best actor and Pesci best supporting actor.
 The Berlin International Film Festival chose Raging Bull to open the festival in 1981.

 The 2012 Parajanov-Vartanov Institute Award honored screenwriter Mardik Martin "for the mastery of his pen on iconic American films" Mean Streets and Raging Bull.